Turkey Gambling Regulation

 Online Gambling

-Gambling While online gambling has taken over the world in numerous countries, Turkey has implemented new measures to regulate this activity and banned online gambling in 2007.
-The state-owned IDDAA was the only exception, with the betting company being the only operator that was allowed to offer online sports betting.
+Gambling While online gambling has flourished in many countries, Turkey implemented new measures and banned the activity in 2007.
+IDDAA, the state-owned betting company, was the sole exception and was allowed to offer online sports betting.

-After the rights to organize and distribute sports betting were transferred to the Sisal-Şans Joint Venture Group, gaming companies Demirören and Scientific Games were allowed to legally offer games of chance and sports betting in Turkey until 2029.
-Currently, the only company which is permitted to operate online gambling services in the country is Demirören Group.
-Unfortunately, the websites operated by the company offer awful odds, limited sports coverage, and low-quality service.
-The interesting part is that in addition to online sports betting, through some legal loopholes, the company can also offer some online casino games.
+After the rights to organize and distribute sports betting were transferred to the Sisal-Şans Joint Venture Group, the gaming companies Demirören and Scientific Games were allowed to legally offer games of chance and sports betting in Turkey until 2029.
+Currently, the only company permitted to operate online gambling services in the country is Demirören Group.
+Unfortunately, the company’s websites offer poor odds, limited sports coverage, and low-quality service.
+Interestingly, through certain legal loopholes, the company can also offer a limited selection of online casino games.

-Even after the ban of online gambling, many still resorted to placing wagers on offshore casinos.
-While other countries impose penalties mainly on operators that illegally offer gambling services, Turkey was the first country to target individuals who participate in illegal gambling online.
-According to the current laws, individuals caught in illegal online gambling may face a penalty of imprisonment between 3 and 5 years and a fine between TRY 5,000 and TRY 20,000.
-To further implement the ban on online gambling, in 2013, Turkey has also authorized the Turkish Banking Regulation and Supervision Agency to restrict local banking institutions and credit card issuers from accepting payment transactions to or from online casinos.
+Even after the ban, many people still resort to placing wagers with offshore casinos.
+While other countries mainly penalize operators that illegally offer gambling services, Turkey was the first to target the individuals who participate in illegal online gambling.
+According to current law, individuals caught gambling online illegally may face imprisonment of 3 to 5 years and a fine ranging from TRY 5,000 to TRY 20,000.
+To further enforce the ban, Turkey also authorized the Banking Regulation and Supervision Agency in 2013 to prohibit local banks and credit card issuers from processing transactions to or from online casinos.

-Despite the harsh regulations on online gambling in Turkey, players are still looking for ways to access foreign casino websites and gamble online.
-The use of VPN has become a popular method for Turkish players to bet on offshore casinos.
-In addition to that, the use of cryptocurrencies allows such individuals to remain anonymous and avoid being tracked by Turkish regulatory authorities.
-It should be noted that this is still considered illegal gambling and the Turkish government is constantly implementing new measures to restrict access to foreign gaming sites.
+Despite the harsh regulations, players still look for ways to access foreign casino websites.
+Using a VPN has become a popular way for Turkish players to bet with offshore casinos.
+In addition, cryptocurrencies allow them to remain anonymous and avoid being tracked by Turkish regulators.
+It should be noted that this is still considered illegal gambling, and the Turkish government is constantly implementing new measures to restrict access to foreign gaming sites.

-While offshore casinos sites are constantly being restricted in Turkey, recently, the Turkish internet service providers (ISPs) began blocking unlicensed sportsbooks and Bitcoin gambling websites.
-This further narrows down the online gambling options that Turkish players will be able to access.
+While offshore casino sites have been continually restricted in Turkey, Turkish internet service providers (ISPs) recently began blocking unlicensed sportsbooks and Bitcoin gambling websites.
+This further narrows the online gambling options available to Turkish players.

 Gambling Related Taxes in Turkey